Loading the Elevenlabs Text to Speech AudioNative Player...

-I love combining flavors that seem out of the ordinary only to discover that they've been a perfect match all along.
-This is one of those kinds of recipes and I always have the ingredients on hand in my pantry.
-Ironically, this particular pie recipe originated at a time in which sugar was rationed during World War II.
-Yup, sugar was rationed, but maple syrup was not and though it was costly if purchased at the grocer's it was still widely available in unpopulated areas in which people could harvest their own maple syrup.
+I love combining flavors that seem out of the ordinary only to discover that they’ve been a perfect match all along.
+This is one of those kinds of recipes, and I always have the ingredients in my pantry.
+Ironically, this particular pie recipe originated at a time when sugar was rationed during World War II.
+Yup, sugar was rationed, but maple syrup was not, and though it was costly if purchased at the grocer’s, it was still widely available in unpopulated areas in which people could harvest their own maple syrup.

 I keep the coconut I purchase fresh by using my Foodsaver to seal my freshly purchased coconut, free from oxygen.
-I've had coconut in my pantry now for over 5 years this way and it's stayed soft and flavorful.
+(You can also use a mason jar vacuum sealer.)
+I’ve had coconut in my pantry now for over 5 years this way, and it’s stayed soft and flavorful.
 Yum!
 For those of you who may be new to this blog site, butter is a shelf-stable food in this house.
-We bottle it and so can you.
+We bottle it, and so can you.
 And eggs are also considered shelf-stable here without the need for electricity.
-You can find out about my favorite way to bottle butter here and simply do a search on "preserving eggs" (with the quotation marks) in the search bar and see the 4 articles I've written to give you ever last detail on how you can preserve your eggs for 9-12 months without the refrigerator.
+You can find out about my favorite way to bottle butter here, and simply do a search on “preserving eggs” in the search bar and see the 4 articles I’ve written to give you ever last detail on how you can preserve your eggs for 9-18 months without the refrigerator.

 One other thing to mention that my friend Loren Stieg, the creator of the Tattler Lids (reusable canning lids), taught me.
-You can save money by purchased the large containers of maple syrup but you don't have to suffer for a lack of space in your refrigerator as a result.
-(Once you open real maple syrup, it really should be refrigerated for long term storage.)
-Instead, you can reallocate the maple syrup to small pint or half-pint jars, simply by bringing it to "just before a full boil", then pour it into clean, sanitized warm jars, and then sealing them with hot lids.
-They'll pop and seal your syrup for you just fine so that you will only need to open smaller portions and not risk spoilage.
+You can save money by purchasing large containers of maple syrup, but you don’t have to suffer from a lack of space in your refrigerator as a result.
+(Once you open real maple syrup, it really should be refrigerated for long-term storage.)
+Instead, you can reallocate the maple syrup to small pint or half-pint jars, simply by bringing it to “just before a full boil”, then pour it into clean, sanitized warm jars, and then sealing them with hot lids.
+They’ll pop and seal your syrup for you just fine so that you will only need to open smaller portions and not risk spoilage.

 Enjoy!!